 When it comes to your Data Center migration strategy, every application must have a place in your new network.
 This is paramount within your Data Center migration checklist, and takes a considerable amount of work.
 You must consider domains, firewall settings, and more, whilst also figuring out which older applications are and are not compatible with your new Data Center’s security.

 In some cases, it may be necessary to rewrite aspects of the application to fit in with your new security measures.
 It can be time-consuming and costly, but the alternative is to loosen your network security measures on a case-by-case basis – which may be even less desirable.

 6. Minimise latency

-In these cases, it may be necessary to use technologies such as Citrix XenApp to concentrate the application components in a single location and transfer user access to a thin-client protocol which is less sensitive to latency.
+In these cases, it may be necessary to use technologies such as Citrix XenApp to concentrate the application components in a single location and transfer user access to a thin-client protocol, which is less sensitive to latency.

-This data centre migration checklist is a good starting point.
+Consulting this Data Center migration checklist is a good starting point.
 Should you need help with network tracing, read about our OpsWave tool for discovery and latency analysis – it helps IT teams cut the time taken per migration by 30 percent.